ROCKDALE COUNTY, Ga. — Students in Rockdale County Public Schools are preparing to switch to virtual learning this week.

 The plan is for students to do independent learning from home Monday through Wednesday.

-The district blames Bio-Lab, Inc. pollution.
+The district blames Bio-Lab, Inc. for pollution.

-Sept.
+On Sept.
 29, the plant caught on fire.
 Rockdale County said water interacted with chemicals stored there and began pushing chlorine compounds into the air.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]